California Back Tax Penalties and Interest Explained

 Whether you're a W-2 employee who missed a payment or a small business owner who filed late, it’s important to understand how these charges are calculated, and more importantly — how to reduce or remove them.

-This guide breaks it all down for Orange County taxpayers who want to fix their situation and avoid ongoing financial damage.
+This guide breaks it all down for Orange County taxpayers who want to fix their situation and avoid ongoing financial damage and possibly settle your IRS tax debt.

 📌 Quick Snapshot: Penalties and Interest Overview